pishty1/PolyMarketAnalysis/README.md

 1.  **Ingestion Producer**: A Python application that subscribes to Polymarket's WebSocket API and pushes market events to Kafka.
 2.  **Kafka**: Acts as the message broker buffering events.
+3.  **Flink Analytics**:
-3.  **Flink Analytics**: A Java-based Flink job that consumes events from Kafka, performs real-time aggregation/analytics.
+    -   **Market Analytics**: A Java-based Flink job that consumes events from Kafka, performs real-time aggregation/analytics.
+    -   **Sentiment Analysis**: A Flink job that performs sentiment analysis on market data.
+    -   **Session Cluster**: An interactive Flink session cluster for ad-hoc job submission.
 4.  **Infrastructure**: The entire stack runs on Kubernetes, managed via Helm charts and K8s manifests.
 Includes Prometheus/Grafana for monitoring and Postgres for storage.

 ## Project Structure